Security

 How it works

-POST,PUT,PATCH,DELETE) must include the cookie value in thex-csrf-tokenheader - The framework validates that the header matches the cookie using constant-time comparison
+POST,PUT,PATCH,DELETE) must echo the cookie value back, either in thex-csrf-tokenheader or — for form-encoded submissions, such as a<Form>post before hydration — in a hidden_csrf_tokenform field - The framework validates that the submitted token matches the cookie using constant-time comparison

 - If they do not match, a